syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

     ![Installer Extraction Wizard](images/Step-by-Step-Installation_img1.png)

-    N> The installer wizard extracts the syncfusionessentialwpfimages_{version}.exe dialog, which displays the package's unzip operation.
+    > N> The installer wizard extracts the `syncfusionessentialuniversalwindows_{version}.exe` dialog, which displays the package's unzip operation.

 2. The Syncfusion UWP Web Installer's welcome wizard will be displayed.
 Click the Next button.